 Try this very tasty hearty shiitake mushroom stew.
 It is a wonderful vegan dinner meal.
-You can always leave out the chili if you are one who does not like a very spicy soup like me.
+You can always leave out the chili if you are one who does not like very spicy food like me.

 - Put 2 cups of water into a medium-sized pot and bring the water to a boil.

-- Now add the mushrooms to the pot and continue to simmer.
+- Now add the sliced shiitake mushrooms to the pot and continue to simmer.

 - Mix the fried tofu and the bit of the sesame oil from frying into the soup mixture.

 - Chop one green onion finely and set aside.

 - Place the soup into bowls and sprinkle with green onion. (optional).

 - Serve and enjoy your shiitake mushroom stew.